Jitesh4565/Netflix-GPT/README.md

 - Update Profile
 - BugFix: Sign up user displayName and profile picture
 - BugFix: if the user is logged in Redirect/browse to login page and  vice versa
-- Unsubsribed to the onAuthStateChanged callback
+- Unsubscribed to the onAuthStateChanged callback
 - Add hardcoded values to the constants file
 - Register TMDB API & create an app & get access token
 - Get Data from TMDB now playing movie list Api